MEd Education Studies (part-time)

 20 credits

-- technology integration frameworks
+- classroom technology integration: frameworks and tools

 Contact Stavros Nikou for more details.